-While these seepage rates will be facility-specific, generic seepage rates of between 0 - 10% have been quoted within the industry (Mt Keith Nickel 1996, ANCOLD pers.
-Comm.
-Referenced in the Nickel EET Manual).
+While these seepage rates will be facility-specific, generic seepage rates of between 0 - 10% of return waters have been quoted within the industry (Mt Keith Nickel 1996, ANCOLD pers. comm.
+Previously referenced in the Nickel EET Manual).
 The 10% figure can be used as a point of reference for reporting purposes.
-Alternatively the seepage load calculated using Darcy's Law can be applied (refer to Section 8.3).
+Alternatively the seepage load calculated using Darcy's Law can be applied (refer to Section 8.3 for more detail on the application of Darcy's Law).